OpenBfS/dokpool-plone/README.md

 coming soon

+## Access to the Application (Plone WebUI)

+Your running Dokpool is available on port 8081 on your host machine (http://localhost:8081).

-## Configuration in Webbrowser: Create a Dokpool site with demo content
+## Create a Dokpool site with demo content

 On the intro screen (create a site) of http://localhost:8081, click on „_Dokpool Site with demo content"_ -> Create